 (B) $0/MW RUC Availability Bids for all RA Capacity for all hours of the month the resource is physically capable of operating,

-(2) Non-Generator Resources using Regulation Energy Management that are not Use-Limited Resources under Section 40.4.6.1 shall submit –

-(A) Economic Bids or Self-Schedules into the IFM for all RA Capacity for Regulation for all hours of the month the resource is physically capable of operating; and
+(2) Non-Generator Resources using Regulation Energy Management submit Economic Bids or Self-Schedules into the IFM for all RA Capacity for Regulation for all hours of the month the resource is physically capable of operating.

-(B) $0/MW RUC Availability Bids for all RA Capacity for all hours of the month the resource is physically capable of operating,

-(3) Non-Generator Resources that are Use-Limited Resources under Section 40.6.4.1 shall comply with the applicable IFM and RUC bidding requirements for Use-Limited Resources under Section 40.6.4.3.

 (c) Extremely Long-Start Resources.
 Extremely Long-Start Resources that are Resource Adequacy Resources must make themselves available to the CAISO by complying with –

 (1) the Extremely Long-Start Commitment Process under Section 31.7 or otherwise committing the ELS Resource upon instruction from the CAISO, if physically capable; and